Aaron98990/ways-of-the-game/goals.md

 ## Advantage

-If the defense commits an offence (e.g. handball) then the ball enters the goal, the goal still counts if the referee head not stopped play.
+If the defense commits an offense (e.g. handball) then the ball enters the goal, the goal still counts if the referee head not stopped play.

 Read more about advantage [here](/advantage)